Minimum Auto Insurance Requirements in Ontario

 Disability Income Benefits

-For those who are in need of income replacement benefits, you are entitled to receive 70% of your weekly gross wages up to a maximum weekly amount of $400.
-The minimum payment amount is $185 per week for a total of 104 weeks.
-If the victim is not able to pursue employment opportunities, they will be eligible for benefits beyond the 104 weeks.
+The minimum weekly payment is $185, for a total of 104 weeks.
+If the victim is unable to pursue employment, they will be eligible for benefits beyond 104 weeks.
 Nothing will be provided for the first seven days on disability.

 Death Benefits

-In case death occurs within 180 days of the accident, or three years if the individual was disabled continually before death, the spouse is entitled to receive a minimum of $25,000, dependents receive $10,000 each and the parent or guardian receives $10,000.
+In case death occurs within 180 days of the accident, or three years if the individual was disabled continually before death, the spouse is entitled to receive a minimum of $25,000, dependents receive $10,000 each, and the parent or guardian receives $10,000.
 If the optional indexation coverage has been purchased, the amounts could be higher.

 Impairment Benefits

-Impairment benefits are available through tort action.
+Impairment benefits are available through a tort action.

 Pain and Suffering Lawsuits